The GAA has announced its list of official charities for the year ahead.

 • Focus Ireland

 Each of the designated charities will receive a €20,000 donation from the GAA.

-This is part of an on-going GAA initiative stretching back to 2010 that has seen the GAA select a number of specific charitable organisations and foundations each year in a bid to assist them in raising awareness about their work and also champion them in their fund-raising efforts throughout the coming year.
+This is part of an on-going GAA initiative stretching back to 2008 that has seen the GAA select a number of specific charitable organisations and foundations each year in a bid to assist them in raising awareness around their work and also championing their fund-raising efforts throughout the coming year.

 Aside from the cash donation they will have the right to do collections at and around Croke park on major match days and will benefit from fundraising activities undertaken by GAA staff.